livegnik/2way-design/2WAY High-Level Design.md

 Enter 2WAY, a pioneering proof-of-concept that reimagines electronic identity and reputation management in a fully peer-to-peer (P2P) environment.
 At its core, 2WAY empowers users to take control of their digital identities, manage linked data securely, and establish direct communication channels without relying on intermediaries.
 Through the seamless integration of digital signatures, a graph structure, and a decentralized P2P network, 2WAY offers users the ability to curate their digital personas, filter information for relevance, and engage securely with trusted parties, all within familiar interfaces.

 The foundation of 2WAY lies in its distributed identity, reputation, and access management server, which leverages cryptographic proof to verify message authenticity and establish secure communication channels between servers.
-Through a decentralized network of trusted nodes, users can exchange data with confidence, knowing that their identities and interactions are protected by robust cryptographic mechanisms.
+Through a decentralized network of trusted servers, users can exchange data with confidence, knowing that their identities and interactions are protected by robust cryptographic mechanisms.

 Furthermore, 2WAY is designed with extensibility in mind, allowing developers to build plugins that serve as applications within the 2WAY system.
 These plugins can leverage the platform's core functionalities, enabling a diverse range of applications and services to be built on top of the 2WAY infrastructure.